dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 You may also find useful Denis' python [script](https://github.com/dendibakh/perf_challenge4/blob/master/run.py) for conducting multiple experiments.
 See the decription inside it.

 The target configuration for this challenge is Skylake CPU (e.g. Intel Core i7-6700) + 64-bit Linux (e.g. Ubuntu 20.04) + Clang 10.
 Although you are free to use whatever environment you have access to.
 It's fine if you solve the challenge on Intel, AMD, or ARM CPU.
-Also, you can do your experiments on Windows or Mac since `cmake` is used for building the benchmark.
+Also, you can do your experiments on Windows[^1] or Mac since `cmake` is used for building the benchmark.
 The reason why we define the target configuration is to have a unified way to assess all the submissions.
 In the end, it is not about getting the best score, but about practicing performance optimizations.

 ### Couple of hints